 - Accountability for results and the use of resources

-- Advanced University Degree (Master’s or equivalent) in Project Management, Business Administration, International Relations, Political/Security/Development Studies, or other relevant discipline is required.
+- Advanced University Degree (Master’s or equivalent) in Project Management, Civil Engineering, Environmental Sciences, or other relevant discipline is required.

-- First level University Degree (bachelor’s or equivalent) in Project Management, Business Administration, International Relations, Political/Security/Development Studies, or other relevant discipline in combination with 2 additional years of relevant professional experience may be accepted in lieu of the advance university degree.
+- First level University Degree (Bachelor’s or equivalent) in Project Management, Civil Engineering, Environmental Sciences, or other relevant discipline in combination with 2 additional years of relevant professional experience may be accepted in lieu of the advanced university degree.

-- Secondary education in combination with relevant academic credentials and/or industry certifications and qualifying experience may be accepted in lieu of the university education
+- A relevant combination of academic credentials and/or industry certifications and qualifying experience may be accepted in lieu of the university education.

 - At least five (5) years of work experience in construction project management is required

 - Experience in solid waste management activities is desirable

 - Experience in provision of specialist engineering advice on issues such as landfill gas, leachate, landfill capping systems and liners, stormwater, groundwater, geotechnical and environmental issues is desirable